body dysmorphia vs me: realities, tips and resources

 Wear outfits you feel comfortable in.
 But don’t be afraid to experiment.

-It’s a great feeling to feel confident in an outfit you love.
-The feeling of loving the way your body looks in an outfit is unmatched.
-There’s something about having a little extra pep in your step or sway in your hips.
 If certain clothes are making things worse or you don’t feel great in them, it’s okay to not wear them.
 I feel like there’s an unspoken pressure to be confident in everything you wear, but if something is making you feel insecure or self conscious, why would I keep wearing that?

 And while it’s great to feel comfortable in your clothes, make sure you have clothes that fit the bill in terms of what you like.
 Experiment with different things, try a new top or dress.
 Sometimes it takes seeing yourself in something you never thought you’d wear to realize how amazing you look.